me-me-big-boy/taleism/believers.md

 - Rhea Parekh (A naive adolescent who's earthly life was wholly revamped after encountering Lord Tale's philosophy)
 - Surya Saini (A soul seeking guidance under our Lord's light)
 - Ayush Jain (A wanderer in the desert of dark world, with unshakable faith in Lord Tale and his "Margdarshan")
+- Praduman Goyal (A New Soul wandering confused in Desert of Applied Maths, seek for the "Margdarshan" of this desert's GOD)
 - [add your name here]